 Being an Ace Shed customer will guarantee that you will receive more than just a great service.
 We promise to provide you with a long-lasting product and on-going maintenance support to make sure that you continue to enjoy your shed, year after year.

-Our garden sheds are delivered for free to locations around the South East and surrounding regions, including London, Brighton, Essex, Portsmouth, Southampton, Hampshire, Cambridge, Suffolk, Sussex, Surrey, and Kent.
+Our garden sheds are delivered for free to locations around the South East and surrounding regions, including London, Brighton, Essex, Portsmouth, Southampton, Hampshire, Suffolk, Sussex, Surrey, and Kent.

 Give us a call on 01233 822 042 to speak to one of our experienced professionals today!